kbehyar/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
+It is our job to review the production data for insights that may help the manufacturing team.

+In this challenge, we will:

+- Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes

+- Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots

+- Run t-tests to determine if the manufacturing lots are statistically different from the mean population

+- Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
+For each statistical analysis, you’ll write a summary interpretation of the findings.

 ## Deliverable 1: Linear Regression to Predict MPG

 For this analysis i designed a linear model that predicts the MPG (Mile Per Gallon) of MechaCar prototypes using several variables (vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance)